raghavio/website/content/posts/implementing-lox-in-clojure.md

 Why Clojure?
 I knew it already, I love it — it's concise, elegant and powerful.
 As a Lisp dialect running on the JVM, Clojure offers Java interoperability.
 Which meant I could use some of the code I wrote in Java without reimplementing it.
 A win-win.

 My implementation differs a lot from the jlox implementation in Java.
-It is a lot simpler codewise and doesn't have the caveats that are mentioned in the book.
+It is simpler codewise and doesn't have the caveats that are mentioned in the book.
 For example, I don't have a resolver step (Chapter 11) because my environment uses immutable persistent data structures and the resolving isn't mandatory since there's no environment leak[^1].

 ### Project Structure
 ```